 Get up at the same time every day.
-It’s tempting to have a lie-in, but by getting up at the same time every day, even at weekends and even if you feel tired.
-Try to be strict about doing this for at least 10 days to get the full benefit.
+It’s tempting to have a lie-in, but by getting up at the same time every day, even at weekends and even if you feel tired you can improve your sleep.
+Do this for at least 10 days to get the full benefit.

 Avoid daytime naps.
 When you’re tired, you are likely to want a nap, but dozing off during the day won't help you sleep better at night, it might even make it harder.

 Take 30 minutes of exercise every day.
 Exercise can help you sleep better, but don't exercise in the hours before you go to bed.

 Improve your bedtime routine

 Avoid caffeine and alcohol for four hours before bed.
 This includes coffee, tea, and some energy and soft drinks.

-Don’t have a big dinner or supper.
-It’s harder to get to sleep when your stomach's too full.
+Try not to have a big evening meal.
+It's harder to get to sleep when your stomach's too full.

 Only go to bed when you’re tired.
 If you wake up, it’s generally better to get out of bed than toss and turn.
 Listen to soft music or anything that distracts you, only go back to bed when you're sleepy.